 - has any amount of ownership in a controlled foreign corporation (CFC) – generally, this is a foreign corporation that is 50% or more owned by US persons.

 Also, US taxpayers who made a transfer to a foreign corporation during the year may be required to complete and attach Form 926 to their individual return.
-This form is required if the US person owns more than 10% of the foreign corporation’s stock at the end of the year, or if they transferred more than $100,000 USD to the foreign company during the year.
+This form is required if the US person owns more than 10% of the foreign corporation’s stock at the end of the year, or if they transferred more than $100,000 USD to the company in the foreign country during the year.

 If the US owner of a foreign LLC does not elect disregarded entity status by filing Form 8832, then the foreign LLC may be treated as a corporation for tax purposes.
-In this instance, the taxpayer would be required to file Form 5471 annually with his/her individual tax return.
-The instructions for Form 8832 list numerous companies that are treated as foreign corporations by the IRS by default.
+In this instance, the taxpayer in a foreign country would be required to file Form 5471 annually with his/her individual tax return.
+The instructions for Form 8832 for foreign LLC taxes list numerous companies that are treated as foreign corporations by the IRS by default.

 For reasons of asset protection and tax planning, investment in foreign trusts by US taxpayers has become increasingly popular.
 Unfortunately, the tax reporting requirements for this entity can be quite onerous.
 The IRS code may classify a wide variety of foreign entities as foreign trusts depending upon the characteristics.
 Some foreign pensions or other investment mediums are considered foreign trusts by the IRS.
 If unsure, consult with a tax professional to determine the proper status.